dt-orders/overview/docker-compose/README.md

 # Overview

 This folder contains the script and files to start the dt-orders application using docker-compose.

 # Prereqs

+* VM running 16GB - for example (AWS = t3.xlarge and Azure = Standard_E2_v3)
+* open port 80
+* docker & docker-compose installed

+# VM setup

-Below are instructions for preparing to run the application
+Below are instructions for preparing to run the application on an AWS EC2 Linux OS but it can be adapted to run on Azure.

-1. The application runs on port 80 so ensure the VM had has a public IP and these ports open.

-1. On the VM to run the application run the following on an AWS EC2 Linux OS
+1. On the VM to run the application run the following

     ```
     # general utilities